palaa159/Docs/tutorials/03-Upload_Code_to_OpenBCI_Dongle.md

    On Mac download the `MAC OS X` version, unzip the app and move it into Applications folder, and then install Java 6 if prompted.

+2. Download the [OpenBCI_RFduino](https://github.com/OpenBCI/OpenBCI_RFduino/archive/master.zip) repo from our github.

+3. Unzip the folder.

+4. Now move the folder called RFduino and everything it contains to:

+  On a Mac
+/Applications/Arduino.app/Contents/Resources/Java/hardware/arduino

+  On a Windows
+C:\Program Files (x86)\Arduino-1.5.x\hardware\arduino

-2. Download the [OpenBCI_Radios](https://github.com/OpenBCI/OpenBCI_Radios) repo from our github.
+5. Download the [OpenBCI_Radios](https://github.com/OpenBCI/OpenBCI_Radios) repo from our github.
+You may also clone the repo into your libraries folder cited after step 6.

-3. Unzip the folder, and if it is named OpenBCI_Radios-master, rename it to just OpenBCI_Radios.
+6. Unzip the folder, and if it is named OpenBCI_Radios-master, rename it to just OpenBCI_Radios.

-4. Now move the folder from OpenBCI_Radios/libraries called RFduino to:

-   On a Mac, move the RFduino folder and everything it contains in /Applications/Arduino.app/Contents/Resources/Java/hardware/arduino

-   On a Windows, move the RFduino folder and everything it contains in C:\Program Files (x86)\Arduino-1.5.x\hardware\arduino

-5. Move the OpenBCI_Radios folder from your downloads into:
+7. Move the OpenBCI_Radios folder from your downloads into:

    On Mac:
 Documents/Arduino/libraries